-If you’ve come to the time where you have to start your higher education is more likely that your biggest concern right now, besides the career you choose, is which university you will attend.
-Especially when you choose to study abroad.
-This decision will be crucial to your professional future but don’t worry!
+If you’ve come to the time where you have to start your higher education is more likely that your biggest concern right now, besides the study plan you choose, is which university you will attend.
+Especially when you choose to study abroad this decision will be crucial to your professional future but don’t worry!
 We’ll help you make up your mind.

 While it’s true that there are many international rankings regarding the best college in the world, this is not the only thing you should consider.
 Before making any decision you need to come clean with yourself about your aspirations and possibilities.

 Which specialization interests you?